ddw26/MechaCar_Statistical_Analysis/README.md

 - Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?

+_It is safe to say that Lots 1 and 2 are within the design specifications, and they are a good represenation of the population (1500) as well.
+With variance in Lot 1 being 0.9795918, and variance in Lot 2 being 7.4693878, they both meet within the 100 PSI Variance guidance.
+Lot 3, however had a variance of 170.2861224, which greatly exceeds the criteria._

 ### T-Tests on Suspension Coils